TecDroid-3354/recruit-challenges-2024/README.md

 # Steam Scholarship Challenges
-This repo contains a set of problems that candidates for the STEAM scholarship must solve!
+This repo contains 11 challenges to complete in order to gain points for the STEAM scholarship that our school offers.

-They are available in the following programming languages

-- Java
-- Kotlin
-- C
-- C++
-- JavaScript
-- TypeScript
-- Julia
-- Rust
-- Go
-- Haskell
-- Python
-- Ruby
-- Lua
-- R
-- ASM (x86_64)
-- Perl
-- Pascal
-- Fortran
-- Nim
+There are:
-- Zig
+- Two trivial problems
+- Three Low difficulty problems
+- Three Medium difficulty problems
+- Three Hard difficulty problems

 Last Update (Year): 2024